notmike-5/bips/bip-0360/ref-impl/python/README.md

 python -m venv .venv
 source .venv/bin/activate
 ```
-You may deactivate later by calling `deactivate`.
+You may deactivate the virtualenv anytime later by calling `deactivate`.

 # Get Python Dependencies

 Python dependencies can be installed with  `python -m pip -r requirements.txt`.

-# Tests
+# Tests (finally)

 To run unit tests,